 2. Environmentally Friendly

-The biggest draw toward using wind energy is that it is environmentally friendly.
-Wind farms are built in rural areas, so they don’t disrupt or disturb nearby communities or wildlife.
-The only byproduct of a wind farm is excess heat, used for nearby heating buildings, meaning less energy is needed for heating in an already rural area.
-Wind energy also doesn’t produce dangerous emissions, which means it’s safer than other forms of energy, such as coal and other fossil fuels.
+The biggest draw toward using wind energy is that it does not pollute.
+Wind farms are built in rural areas, so they don’t disrupt nearby communities in the way an industrial plant would.
+The only operational byproduct is excess heat, which can warm nearby buildings, a small benefit that reduces heating demand in an already rural area.
+No dangerous emissions are released, which makes wind considerably safer than coal and other fossil fuels.
 The U.S. Environmental Protection Agency (EPA) estimates that replacing a single coal plant with wind energy can eliminate hundreds of thousands of tons of CO₂ annually.

 3. Renewable Source